-You can quickly incorporate these new culture initiatives by sending clear and consistent information that ensures transparency and care to your employees.
+You can quickly incorporate these new culture initiatives into your workplace communication strategy by sending clear and consistent information that ensures transparency and care to your employees.
 Videos and news stories hosted on your intranet can help achieve this.

 Empowering employees to amplify your message can be a significant voice for your company.
 It can ensure authenticity when connecting with customers, new employees, colleagues, and everyone.

-Akita works with a range of organisations to improve their internal and workplace communication strategies through technology.
-To discuss your requirements, get in touch with our Intelligent Solutions team today:Contact Us
+Akita can help develop the technology for workplace communication strategy.
+To discuss your requirements, get in touch with our business applications team today:Contact Us